-The Davis Project was created to help erase the stigma of depression and mental illness through the art of photography, written and verbal testimony and access to resources through this site.
+The Davis Project was created to help erase the stigma of depression and mental illness through the art of portrait photography, written and verbal testimony and access to resources through this site.

 Depression can be especially cruel because it doesn't affect just the depressed person, but everyone around them as well.
 Someone who is depressed can be very difficult and draining to deal with.
 What makes this illness so painful is that a depressed person's relationships can become strained--to the point where others actively avoid having anything to do with them.